Rothbury and The Coquet Valley

 If you would like the opportunity to utilise local knowledge, then Kevin Dawson, a qualified instructor in Game Angling (certificate no: L2CCA05-790-492) is an experienced fly fisherman who has spent many years refining his skills on the River Coquet and can offer tuition for any level of angler.
 Further details can be found on Kevin’s website or contacting him directly on tel: 01669 621417

 A good source for further local fishing information can be found at Northumbrian Anglers’ Federation.

-Rothbury Golf Course is a picturesque 18 hole course that is both part sloping and level with a brand new clubhouse. located at Whitton Bank Road, Rothbury, NE65 7RX and within easy walking distance of Rothbury.
-Adjoining the Northumberland National Park, the course offers spectacluar views of the Coquet Valley, the Cheviot Hills and the Cragside estate.
+Rothbury Golf Course is a picturesque 18 hole course that is both part-sloping and level with a clubhouse, located at Whitton Bank Road, Rothbury, NE65 7RX and within easy walking distance of Rothbury.
+Adjoining the Northumberland National Park, the course offers spectacular views of the Coquet Valley, the Cheviot Hills and the Cragside estate.
 Visitors, including juniors, are most welcome and various packages are offered.
 For further information contact the club directly on tel: 01669 621271 or visit their website.

-Alnwick Castle Golf Course is a mature parkland course close to the town of Alnwick located approximately 12 miles north east of Rothbury at Swansfield Park, Alnwick, Northumberland, NE65 1AB.
-Its signature 12th hole, known as the ‘ Lang Whang’ is an uphill dog leg (left) par 5 culminating in a raised green.
-The whole course being a par 70.
+Alnwick Castle Golf Course is a mature parkland course close to the town of Alnwick located approximately 12 miles northeast of Rothbury at Swansfield Park, Alnwick, Northumberland, NE65 1AB.
+Its signature 12th hole, known as the ‘ Lang Whang’ is an uphill dogleg (left) par 5 culminating in a raised green.
+The whole course is a par 70.
 For further details contact tel: 01665 602632 or their website.